Fatih Mosque, Istanbul: History

 The Fatih Mosque complex was a religious and social building of unprecedented size and complexity built in Istanbul between 1463 and 1470 by order of Mehmed II.
-The 4th-century Church of the Holy Apostles was demolished to make way for the mosque.
+The 6th-century Church of the Holy Apostles, already derelict for some years, was demolished to make way for the mosque.
 The Byzantine church had fallen into disrepair since the Fourth Crusade.
 Even though it was the cathedral church of the Ecumenical Patriarchate of Constantinople, the Ecumenical Patriarch was not permitted to carry out essential repairs to the structure.
 The church was the burial place of numerous Roman emperors, including Constantine the Great.
-Before the construction of the mosque, his sarcophagus had been placed in the middle of twelve other sarchophagi representing the Twelve Apostles, in the symbolic place of Christ.
+Before the construction of the mosque, his sarcophagus had been placed in the middle of twelve other sarcophagi representing the Twelve Apostles, in the symbolic place of Christ.

 The Fatih Mosque was the first monumental project in the Ottoman imperial architectural tradition.
 It was built by the Greek architect Atik Sinan.

 Aerial view of the Fatih Mosque and the surrounding külliye.

-The original complex included eight medreses, a library, a hospital (darüşşifa), a dervish inn (taphane), a caravanserai, a market, a hamam, a primary school (mektep) a public kitchen (imaret) for poor and a collection of 280 shops.
-Various tombs (türbes) were added at a later date.
-The original complex covered an almost square area of 325 m extending along the Golden Horn side of Fevzi Paşa Caddesi.
+The original complex included eight medreses, a library, a hospital (darüşşifa), a dervish inn (taphane), a caravanserai, a market, a hamam, a primary school (mektep), a public kitchen (imaret) for the poor, and a collection of 280 shops.
+Various tombs (türbes) were added at later dates.
+The original complex covered an almost square area of 325 m, extending along the Golden Horn side of Fevzi Paşa Caddesi.

 The first mosque was badly damaged in the 1509 earthquake.
 After that it was repaired, but was then damaged again by earthquakes in 1557 and 1754 and repaired yet again.
 It was then completely destroyed by an earthquake on 22 May 1766 when the main dome collapsed and the walls were irreparably damaged.

 Commissioned by Sultan Mustafa III, the current mosque (designed on a completely different plan) was built between 1767 and 1771 by the architect Mehmet Tahir Ağa.

 Architecture

 Exterior

 Appearance of the Fatih Mosque before the earthquake, painted in 1559.

-The first Fatih Mosque had one central dome supported by a single semi-dome of the same diameter on the qibla side and suspended on four arches. its dome was 26 meter in diameter.
+The first Fatih Mosque had one central dome supported by a single semi-dome of the same diameter on the qibla side and suspended on four arches. its dome was 26 meters in diameter.
 The second Baroque mosque built after the 1766 earthquake had a square plan.
 It has one central dome supported by four semi-domes.
 Only the courtyard, main entrance portal and lower portions of the minarets survive from the original construction.